ortsed/iterativedf/README.md

 # iterativedf
 Out-of-Core data analysis tool to handle large data sets on limited memory.

-For large data being run on machines that have limited memory/CPU like Vaex.
 Loads data in row by row but doesn't hold complete dataset in memory all at once.

 Faster than pandas at some tasks, slower at others.
 Certain methods, like median and other percentiles, are only approximations.